M0Fawzy/Heart-Disease-Prediction/README.md

 - Include a summary of the model's performance on the testing set.
 - Discuss any limitations or potential improvements for future work.
 - Optionally, provide screenshots of visualizations (correlation matrix, ROC curve) or a link to a deployed web app.

-## Future Work
-- Explore additional data preprocessing techniques to improve model accuracy.
-- Experiment with deep learning models for potentially better results.
-- Collect more data to further enhance the model's ability to generalize.

-## Contributing
-Contributions to this project are welcome!
-Feel free to fork the repository, open issues, or submit pull requests.

-## License
-This project is open-source and available under the MIT License.

----

-This detailed description can be added to the README file for an informative GitHub project presentation.